harmti/coffeebot-server/README.md

 Coffeebot
 =========
-Ever wondered how to let your collegues know that you just made a fresh pot of coffee?
-Or feeled frushtrated after finding (again) the coffee machine empty.
+Ever wondered how to let your colleagues know that you just made a fresh pot of coffee?
+Or feelt frushtrated after finding (again) the coffee machine empty.
 Or wondered how fresh the coffee is.

-Do you have a stadard drip coffee machine and Ubiquiti Networks mFi mPower laying around?
+Do you have a standard drip coffee machine and Ubiquiti Networks mFi mPower laying around?

 No problem!
 Connect the company’s coffee machine to net and get alerts to slack when someone makes a pot of coffee.
 Supports also pushover.net, hipchat and influxdb.